gomesfernanda/personal-development/summaries/Lean-Analytics-Summary.md

 - Two ways to simplify: 1) measure churn _by cohort_, so you're comparing new to churned users based on when they first became users and 2) measure churn each day.
 - In a SaaS model, most of the complexity comes from 2 things: the promotional approach you choose, and pricing tiers.
 - While freemium gets a lot of visibility, it's actually a _sales tactic_, and you need to use it carefully.

+### Chapter 10 - Model Three: Free Mobile App

+- Unlike web applications, where it's easy to do A/B testing and continuous deployment, mobile apps go through the app store gatekeeper.
+- Mobile app developers make money within their applications in several ways:
+    - Downloadable content (such as maps or vehicles).
+    - Flair and customization of in-character appearance and gaming content.
+    - Advantages.
+    - Elimination of countdown timers.
+    - Upselling to a paid version.
+    - In-game ads.
+- A company like this cares about the following metrics:
+    - Downloads
+    - Customer acquisition cost (CAC)
+    - Launch rate (% of people who download, actually launch, and create an account at the app)
+    - Percent of active users/players (daily active users - DAU - or monthly active users - MAU)
+    - Percentage of users who pay
+    - Time to first purchase
+    - Monthly average revenue per user (ARPU)
+    - Ratings click-through
+    - Virality
+    - Churn
+    - Customer lifetime value

+**Instalation Volume**

+- For mobile developers, the dynamics of an app store matter more than almost anything else when it comes to traction.
+- An app thats already in the top 100 and then gets featured will jump an average of **42** places on the Android market, **27** places on the iPad App Store and **15** places on the iPhone App Store.
+- If you want to make money, you need to be ranked highly in app stores, and getting featured helps a great deal.
+- If you're making a game, you walk a fine line between the compelling content and addictive gameplay that makes things fun and the in-game purchases that bring you money.
+- Besides ARPU, some metrics relate to **playability** and player engagement are important.

+**Percentage of users who pay**

+- Knowing the difference between users that won't spend money on your game, and users who will spend thousands of dollars, and finding ways to make more users make in-app purchases, is the key to a successfully monetized free mobile application.
+- Beyond the basic metric of "percentage of users that pay something", you want to do segmentation and cohort analysis.

+**Churn**

+- Track churn at 1 day, 1 week and 1 month, because users leave ar different times for different reasons.
+Knowing when users churn gives you an indication of why they're churning and what you can try in order to keep them longer.